kingluddite/web-dev-notes/full_stack/user-authentication/05-mongo-mongoose.md

 5. If they match, the user is authenticated and logged in

 ### Hashing is a 1-way process
-* You can not unhash or decrypt a hash value
+* It is very hard to unhash or decrypt a hash value
-* If someone gets a hold of DB they only have password hashed values Very hard to unhash or figure out password even if you have the hashed password from the DB But with enough computer power even hashed values are not secure someone can reverse engineer a hash to get to the original password
+* If someone gets a hold of DB they only have password hashed values Very hard to unhash or figure out the password even if you have the hashed password from the DB But with enough computer power even hashed values are not secure someone can reverse engineer a hash to get to the original password